July 02, 2010

 I could not trace any biographical information about Mattei.
 He might have been a sailor, but I am not sure about this.

-The museum is located in the Citadelle, a fortified complex on the seafront, that in former times protected the city from invasions from the Mediterranean.
+The museum was located in the Citadelle, a fortified complex on the seafront, that in former times protected the city from invasions from the Mediterranean.

 René Mattei somehow has got permission from the city of Bastia, the owner of the citadel, to use a room of the old building to establish his museum.
 It is the room were in former days the gunpowder was stored, the powder house, in French the poudrière.